Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$: The control set-up

 \subsection{Optimal sensor and actuator placement}

 We want to place the sensors and actuators at the wall height that provides the best performance.
 To do so, we conduct an iterative minimization search across all possible sensor and actuator locations ($z_s$ and $z_a$) to find the lowest $\hat{\mathbf{E}}$ possible.
-The iterative gradient minimization employed has been introduced and discussed in earlier studies \cite{Chen2011,Oehler2018}.
-By following the approach of \cite{oehler2018linearchannell}, it was determined that the optimal collocated placement for the sensor and actuator is at $z_{a} = z_{s} = 0.32$.
-(Note that only wavenumbers satisfying $|k_x| \leq 0.5$ and $ |k_y| \leq 6$ are considered while computing these optimal placement locations).
-We choose to collocate the sensor and actuator to simplify the problem (collocation marginally affects the performance).
+The iterative gradient minimization employed has been introduced and discussed in earlier studies \citep{Chen2011,Oehler2018}.
+By following the approach of \citet{oehler2018linearchannell}, it was determined that the optimal collocated placement for the sensor and actuator is at $z_{a} = z_{s} = 0.32$.
+(Note that only wavenumbers satisfying $|k_x| \leq 0.5$ and $ |k_y| \leq 6$ are considered while computing these optimal placement locations). {$$ The study by \citet{oehler2018linearchannell}} collocates the sensor and actuator (across both channel halves) to simplify the optimisation problem (collocation affects the placement only marginally).